Best Buy Mission Statement, Company Vision, and Values

 - The Ability to Shop When and Where You Want

 Since Best Buy is the only national big box brick-and-mortar U.S. retail chain still focused exclusively on consumer electronics, there's no other consumer electronics chain with which to compare its corporate values and customer promise.
-However, some of the largest retailers of electronics products are department stores, Internet retailers, and office supply retailers.
+The largest competing retailers of electronics products have now become department stores, Internet retailers, and office supply retailers.